- Publications & Insights

-- Advising on multiple restraint of trade disputes, including the cross border enforcement of restraints.
+- Advising on multiple restraint of trade and unlawful competition disputes and proceedings, including the cross-border enforcement of restraints.

 Helen Wilsenach attracts praise from clients for being “easy to work with” and for her “firm grasp of the issues.”
 She is well regarded for her work in sector-related outsourcing and restructuring mandates. – Chambers and Partners 2017